fcdoc/doc/en/flashduty/mixin/single_sign_on/openldap.md

 brief: Tutorial on Setting Up LDAP with Docker Compose
 ---

-# Guide to Integrating OpenLDAP
+# OpenLDAP Integration Guide

 ## Quick Overview

 LDAP (Lightweight Directory Access Protocol) is a protocol based on the X.500 standard and is used to access and maintain distributed directory services.
 LDAP enables users and applications to query, browse, and search information stored in the directory, such as user identity information, network resources, etc. LDAP usually runs on the TCP/IP protocol stack, specifically using TCP ports 389 (for unencrypted communication) and 636 (for encrypted communication, using LDAPS).

-Core Features of LDAP Include:
+The core features of LDAP include:

-Tree Structure: LDAP data is organized in a tree structure known as the DIT (Directory Information Tree), which facilitates hierarchical searching and browsing.
+- Tree structure: LDAP data is organized into a tree structure called DIT (Directory Information Tree), which facilitates hierarchical searching and browsing.

-Entries and attributes: Each entry (Entry) in LDAP contains multiple attributes (Attribute).
-Attributes have types and values.
-For example, "cn" represents the common name (Common Name), and "mail" represents the email address.
+- Entries and attributes: Each entry (Entry) in LDAP contains multiple attributes (Attribute).
+Attributes have types and values, such as "cn" for common name (Common Name) and "mail" for email address.

 OpenLDAP is an open-source implementation of the Lightweight Directory Access Protocol (LDAP).
 Due to its open-source nature and flexibility, OpenLDAP has become the preferred LDAP implementation for many enterprises and organizations.

 > [!NOTE]
 > This article assumes that the environment already supports Docker and Docker Compose.
-If not, please install them first.
+If it does not, please install them first.

 ## Docker Compose Configuration File
 ```